tvtroid/tvtroid.github.io/clean-code/_posts/2021-12-08-avoid-if-else-using-design-pattern.md

 }
 ```

->>> Use Command pattern when you want to pass the state to the commands
+> When we need to modify the state, _Command_ may be a better choice compare to _Strategy_

 ## Chain of Responsibility pattern